Masters Degree in Occupational Health: Program Overview

 Employment Outlook and Salary Info

-A common career path for a graduate of a master's degree program in occupational health is a occupational health and safety specialists.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), occupational health and safety specialists held 51,850 jobs in the United States in 2009.
-About 41% of these positions were held by individuals working for federal, state and local government agencies, but the majority was held by those working in the private sector.
-The expected job growth rate for occupational health and safety specialists is expected to grow by about 11% from 2008-2018.
-The median annual salary of occupational health and safety specialists was about $63,230 in May 2009.
+Graduates of a master's degree program in occupational health can work as occupational health and safety specialists.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), these professionals held 59,610 jobs in the United States in 2012.
+The expected job growth rate for occupational health and safety specialists was 9% from 2010-2020.
+The median annual salary of these workers was $66,790 in May 2012.

 Although many employers request that occupational health and safety specialists gain certification, not all employers require it.
 Credentialing in the field is voluntary, and is available through a variety of organizations, such as the American Board of Health Physicists, American Board of Industrial Hygiene or Board of Certified Safety Professionals.
 Requirements for gaining certification from each organization vary, although most require the completion of a written examination.